 Diving boards are not prohibited by law, but if you have a diving board installed, you should check that it is made of non-slip material and is securely fastened to the deck.
 Diving accidents can cause severe injury, including spinal cord and brain injuries, and all divers should be warned of this danger.
 While the hazards of deep diving are obvious, diving ‘long’ also presents an extreme danger if the swimmer collides with the slope of the pool’s bottom as it rises toward the shallow end.
 Because of these risks, it is recommended that pool owners prohibit any diving on their property.
 NO DIVING signs should be clearly posted, and the message can also be painted on the pool deck.

 If you have a slide installed, make sure that it is well-constructed and of a suitable size for your pool.
 It should be secured solidly according to the manufacturer’s directions.
 Never substitute a homemade or jerry-rigged contraption for a proper slide.

 Users should never go down head first.
 Only one person should be on the slide at any time, and swimmers should wait for the area in the pool in front of the slide to be cleared before coming down the slide.
 Never allow anyone to jump into the pool from the top of the slide or any other high structure such as a shed, roof or ladder as they could misjudge their jump and land on the pool deck or another person.

-Where there is a deep and shallow end, there should be a line above the water marking the transition area.
-Water clarity must be checked to ensure there is visibility to see the bottom of the pool.
-The water should be tested frequently for proper chemical balance and should be at the appropriate temperature.
-The chemicals should labeled and secured.
-Any pool chemicals should be stored in sealed containers away from any heat and not accessible to any individuals.
+If your pool has both deep and shallow ends, the transition area should be clearly marked above and below the water line.
+Check water clarity to ensure there is clear visibility down to the bottom of the pool.
+Test your water frequently to maintain a proper chemical balance and appropriate temperature.
+All chemicals should labeled and stored securely in sealed containers and kept away from heat.
 The filter and water outlets should be checked regularly to ensure that their covers are secure and working properly.